gRegorLove/ProcessWire-IndieAuth/README.md

 * Upload the plugin files to the `/site/modules` directory
 * Install the module from the ProcessWire admin
 * Copy the template files from `/extras/templates` into your `/site/templates` directory
+* Verify that the plugin installed pages:
+  * IndieAuth Metadata Endpoint
+  * Authorization Endpoint
+  * Token Endpoint
+  * Token Revocation Endpoint
-* Verify that the plugin installed public pages "Authorization Endpoint" and "Token Endpoint" as well as an admin page "IndieAuth" under the admin’s Access menu.
+  * IndieAuth page under the admin’s Access menu
 * Assign the `indieauth` role to any ProcessWire users that should be allowed to use IndieAuth
 * Update the home page template, adding the module’s `getLinkElements` to the `<head>` element: